 When it comes to CBD the first thing you'll want to know is where it sits in relation to the words 'cannabis', 'hemp' and 'marijuana'.

 The hemp plant and the marijuana plant are both types of cannabis.
 What makes them completely different is their ingredients – specifically CBD and THC.
 The ingredient CBD (otherwise known as cannabidiol) is a natural extract of the hemp plant that's non-intoxicating and void of any psychoactive properties.
-This ingredient has been widely researched in the States.
+This ingredient has been widely researched in the United States.
 The ingredient THC, present in significant quantities in the marijuana plant, is responsible for the so-called 'high' associated with cannabis.

 Being an ingredient that's new to the UK, CBD is yet to be approved, so we cannot relay details to the public about relevant scientific research.
 We do – however – encourage you to go online and research for yourself.
 There's plenty of information out there that explains why CBD has gained such huge traction in the last few months.